chr1st0scli/RainLisp/RainLisp/Docs/quick-start/streams.md

 Most programming languages have similar constructs dealing with this problem; C# uses iterator methods, Python uses generators and the list goes on.
 There are different ways a language can implement this, C# implements it with state machines behind the scenes.
 RainLisp, implements it with deferred procedures, i.e. procedures whose execution is postponed until explicitly asked for.
-You might have heard this concept as promises in other languages.
+You might have heard this concept as promises in other contexts.

 Let's dive in.